Sean1708/reFILE/README.rst

--h, --help              print a useful help message -r, --recurse           search directories recursively -q, --quiet             supress all output except errors -d, --directories       rename and delete (if empty) directories -l, --limit             maximum depth limit when searching recursively -i, --ignore            ignore any files which match this regex
+-h, --help              print a useful help message -r, --recurse           search directories recursively -q, --quiet             supress all output except errors -v, --verbose           print extra information
+-d, --directories       rename and delete (if empty) directories -l, --limit             maximum depth limit when searching recursively -i, --ignore            ignore any files which match this regex

+The only local options are for help on a specific command.

 Listing Files